-- which shares classes are available to you;
+- which share classes are available to you;

 - how long you expect to own your shares;

 - how much you intend to invest;

 - total costs and expenses associated with a particular share class; and

 - whether you qualify for any reduction or waiver of sales charges.

 Class A shares and Class C shares are generally available to all investors; however, share class availability depends upon your financial intermediary's policies and procedures.
-Class I shares are subject to different eligibility requirements, fees and expenses, and may have different minimum investment requirements.
+Class I shares are subject to different eligibility requirements, fees and expenses, and have a different minimum investment requirement.
 For eligible investors, Class I shares may be more suitable than Class A shares or Class C shares.
 You should consult with your financial advisor for more information to determine which share class is most appropriate for your situation.

 Each class of shares generally has the same rights, except for the distribution fees, and related expenses associated with each class of shares, and the exclusive voting rights by each class with respect to any distribution plan or service plan for such class of shares.
+Please see the specific features available to each class of shares as discussed below.